 Web forms are interactive HTML forms published on web pages which users can fill in and submit.
-Like any other web form, the ones created in Zoho CRM can be embedded on your web pages for various purposes, such as to gather feedback, place product orders, or make service requests.
+Like any other web form, the ones created in Zoho CRM can be embedded on your web pages for various purposes, such as gathering feedback, placing product orders, or making service requests.
 The information submitted through the form is captured automatically in your Zoho CRM account.

 Let's look at an example.
 You have a lead generation form on your landing page that is not giving you as many leads as expected.
 You may want to look into the reason for this as the form is the gateway between your website and visitors.
 There are many best practices to increase the performance of web forms.
 Something as simple as reducing the number of fields and changing the color and text of your CTA button can boost the rate of form submissions.
 If you want to check how these changes will impact submission rates, you can use A/B testing.